Euro 2024: England squad, starting XI and tournament odds

 Published:

-With a summer full of international football fast approaching, Ladbrokes takes you through England’s Euro 2024 squad, their chances of winning the tournament, and what we expect their starting line-up to be.
+With the tournament concluding at the end of the week, Ladbrokes takes you through England’s Euro 2024 squad, their chances of winning, and what we expect their starting line-up to be.

-Ladbrokes takes you through what we’ve deemed to be their perfect 23-man squad for Euro 2024, as well as their ideal starting XI.
+Ladbrokes takes you through the 26-man squad Southgate has picked for Euro 2024, which will be whittled down from 33, as well as their ideal starting XI.

 England’s Euro 2024 squad

-• Defenders - Harry Maguire, John Stones, Ezri Konsa, Joe Gomez, Kyle Walker, Luke Shaw, Kieran Trippier
+- Defenders - John Stones, Ezri Konsa, Joe Gomez, Kyle Walker, Luke Shaw, Kieran Trippier, Lewis Dunk, Marc Guehi

-• Midfielders - Jordan Henderson, Declan Rice, Jude Bellingham, Koibbe Mainoo, Conor Gallagher, James Maddison, Trent Alexander-Arnold
+- Midfielders - Adam Wharton, Declan Rice, Jude Bellingham, Koibbe Mainoo, Conor Gallagher, Trent Alexander-Arnold

-• Attackers - Cole Palmer, Phil Foden, Bukayo Saka, Jack Grealish, Harry Kane, Ollie Watkins.
+- Attackers - Cole Palmer, Phil Foden, Bukayo Saka, Jarrod Bowen, Ivan Toney, Anthony Gordon, Ebereci Eze, Harry Kane, Ollie Watkins

-This writer would have liked to have seen Curtis Jones in the England squad, but given that he’s never featured for his country, it’s unlikely that Southgate will include him in his 23-man squad for Euro 2024.
-However, expect the Liverpool midfielder to start being picked for the squads following the tournament, as we look forward to the World Cup in 2026.
+This writer would have liked to have seen Harvey Elliot in the England squad, but given that he's never featured for his country, and due to the sheer volume of talent in the national pool, it’s was always unlikely that he'd be included in the 26-man squad for Euro 2024.
+However, expect the Liverpool midfielders to start being picked for the squads following the tournament, as we look forward to the World Cup in 2026.

 England’s Euro 2024 starting XI

-Taking the 23-man squad that we’d like to see Southgate take to Euro 2024, below is the starting XI that we think the England boss should be lining up with at the tournament.
+Taking the 26-man squad that Southgate has picked for his Euro 2024 training camp into account, below is the starting XI that we think the England boss should be lining up with at the tournament.

 A lot of the debate surrounding England’s team is whether Kyle Walker plays at right-back, if Trent Alexander-Arnold plays in defence or midfield, and how he can fit both Jude Bellingham and Phil Foden into his team, and we think we’ve found a solution.

-We’re having Trent in midfield alongside Rice and Bellingham, a three that has the quality and balance to thrive on the international stage against the biggest and best players.
+We’re having Trent in midfield alongside Rice and Bellingham, a three that has the quality and balance to thrive on the international stage against the biggest and best players, as was seen in the 1-0 win over Serbia on June 16.

 As for the forward line, we’ll have Phil Foden off the left, which may not be is best position, but Southgate could have him and Bellingham rotating so the Man City man can still pop up in central areas, which has proved to be successful for him his campaign.
 On the right it’s Bukayo Saka, who still has enough to see off Cole Palmer and earn a spot in the team, and it’s Harry Kane leading the line, of course.